USA and the UK

 Accredited Regional Centers have received designation from the USCIS and follow specific regulations.
 They can help you develop a successful project while lessening the difficulty of generating profit.

-The same EB5 Visa requirements apply for both direct and associated business investors.
+The same EB5 Visa requirements apply to both direct and associated business investors.
 However, under a Regional Center, you can benefit from indirect job creation.
 Thus, meeting the visa criteria may be less complicated.

 Successful EB-5 Visa applicants must meet the job creation requirement, meaning that they need to invest their capital in a new commercial enterprise that can create at least 10 full-time positions.